Grit, great work ethic, and fit, shared values with the right mix of characteristics, have been covered. What about wit?

 Tell us about a time you had to learn a new skill, how did you go about getting started?

 If the candidate is not passionate about continuously and intentionally learning more about their craft from quality sources then move on, they will be average at best.
 Also keep in mind, academic knowledge without the ability to apply it does not equal “smarts” of any kind.
 A 4.0 GPA, a great vocabulary, or facts and figures don’t mean anything if they don’t lead to greater effectiveness.

 The school of hard knocks is a messy but incredibly potent way of learning.
-Street smarts means experiencing first hand the pains and elations of failure and triumph.
+Street smarts mean experiencing firsthand the pains and elations of failure and triumph.
 Working in unique aspects of the industry, taking calculated risks with big challenges, working with a variety of people, facing rejection or mistakes and being able to learn from all these experiences is what makes someone street smart.

 A candidate's experience has to amount to more than simply "time in the saddle."
 Simply existing for a long time in the same job does not make someone smart, “street” or otherwise.
 Rather than looking at “how long has this person worked?”, ask the question, “what types of experiences has this person had and what did they learn from each one?”

 Dig into a candidate's defining setback and comebacks with questions like these:

 What is a “life lesson” you gained from experience?